suixinsuo/olympus-protocol/docs/GettingStarted.md

 You can check the counter of investors value and try to withdraw your tokens.

 Another way to know the balance of your fund token is to add the fund address to metamask.
-The derivative follows the ERC20 standard and will appear as one more of your collection.
+The token follows the ERC20 standard and will appear as one more of your collection.

-Test the functions one by one and make sure they all pass before you release it.
+Test the functions one by one and make sure that they all pass before you release it.

-Copy the address of your deployed testing derivative, it will remain in the chain forever!
-Next time you want to use it, you can utilize the Remix function "At Address" (the address of your contract) and the derivative will appear in the bottom right of your Remix again.
-(For example, required if you reload the page).
+Copy the address of your deployed testing template; it will remain on the blockchain forever!
+Next time you want to use it, you can utilize the Remix function "At Address" (the address of your contract) and the template will appear in the bottom right of your Remix again (this is required if you reload the page).

-Troublesome in Remix
+Troubleshooting in Remix
 --------------------

 > errored: Error encoding arguments: Error: invalid address (arg="", type="string", value="")

-Your parameters are wrong, or you miss one An address must start with 0x and be a full valid address.
+Your parameters are wrong, or you missed one.
+An address must start with 0x and be a full valid address.
 An array of addresses or long numbers shall enclose their value between "" ["address","address"]. bytes32 you can choose 0x0 for example.

 > Out of gas on deployment: The contract bytecode is too big, you need to optimize the code and reduce the byte size to deploy.
 The maximum size allowed is determined by the blocks, at the time of this tutorial 7 million gas approximately.
 Be sure to check if optimization is enabled on the settings tab of Remix.

 > View (blue buttons) are not giving a response.

-Make sure that the file open in the editor is the same as the contract of which you are trying to check the view functions.
+Make sure that the file open in the editor is the same as the contract for which you are trying to check the view functions.

-> All function suddenly reverts:
+> All functions suddenly revert:

 Reload remix.